-The lender or the broker will do this for you, but do make sure they fully explain all the charges and fees, including. any conditional charges and fees too, such as early repayment penalties.
+The lender or the broker will do this for you, but make sure they explain all the charges and fees, including any conditional charges and fees, such as early repayment penalties.

-Some brokers will not charge fees for advice as they may receive a commission from the lender.
-In-house bank and building society advisers are also unlikely to charge a fee for their advice.
+Some brokers will charge a fee for advice, receive a commission from the lender or a combination of the both.
+They will tell you about their fees and the scope of the service they can provide at your initial meeting.
+In-house bank and building society advisers don’t normally charge a fee for their advice.

 Comparison websites are a good starting point for anyone trying to find a mortgage tailored to their needs.